apiel/zicBox/hardware/ZicPixel/README.md

 **LCD Display 1.3in 240x240 SPI Interface ST7789**

-To be able to use the display, a custom version of SDL need to be installed.
+To be able to use the display, a custom fork of SDL need to be installed.

 ```sh
 sudo apt-get install libbcm2835-dev